Frequently Asked Questions

 Does Windows 11 work?

-Windows 11 build 25163 is the last one than can boot on the Raspberry Pi.
+Windows 11 build 25163 is the last one than can boot on the Raspberry Pi 4 and older.

 Recent insider builds no longer work as they make extensive use of the new atomic instructions introduced in ARMv8.1.